Ceterai/Ceterai.github.io/MyEnternia/Wiki/Alta/README.md

 **Materials:**

-Alta clothing often incorporates **bion compounds** and **bionid** combinations as protective materials.
+Alta clothing often incorporates various [bion compounds](https://ceterai.github.io/MyEnternia/Wiki/BionCompound) as protective materials.
 These sturdy materials can be used for both casual clothing and protective armor plating.
 See the [Materials](#materials) section for details on bion compounds.

 **Design Philosophy:**